hapi-server/verifier-nodejs/README.md

 # HAPI Server Verifier

-Runs a suite of API tests on a HAPI server.
-Most of the tests are for things that are required for a basic HAPI client to work.
+Runs a suite of tests on a HAPI server.
+The tests involve a combination of [JSON schema](https://github.com/hapi-server/verifier-nodejs) validation	 and ad-hoc code.

-A running instance is available at http://tsds.org/verify-hapi
+A running instance and examples are available at http://tsds.org/verify-hapi

-To run tests on the command line, see the installation notes.
+To run tests on the command line or to run a server, see the below.

 # Installation